MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/community/contributing/get-started-writing.md

 - SDK documentation

 The [conceptual documentation][conceptual] is not organized by version.
 All articles are displayed for every version of PowerShell.
 We're working to create version-specific articles.
-When that feature is available in our documentation, this guide will be update with the appropriate information.

 > [!NOTE]
 > Anytime a conceptual article is added, removed, or renamed, the TOC must be updated and included